-Menus are arranged so that a general function has a menu name on the top line and beneath that either a sub-menu or one or more related individual settings are displayed.
+Holding the SELECT button in for a few seconds stores all changes in memory.
+Unless you intentionally change it again later, the adjustment will remain even after power is removed from the unit.
+The High Level Menu Structure Menus are arranged so that a particular general function has a menu name on the top line and beneath that either a sub-menu or one or more related individual settings are displayed.

-In some cases, the functionality is global - meaning it influences the unit, for example, changing the output resolution.
-In most cases, the function is related to a specific operational area of the unit, detailed by the text in the top line.
+In some cases the functionality is global - meaning it has an effect on the unit as a whole (such as changing the output resolution).
+In the majority of cases, the function is related to a specific operational area of the unit, detailed by the text in the top line.